garyd203/teamcity-gerrit/README.md

 TeamCity Gerrit Plugin
 ======================

-This plugin adds an additional build runner with possibility to Label Verify changes in Gerrit.
+This plugin adds an additional build runner that can Label Verify changes in Gerrit.

 Compatibility
 =============